Introduction to Biological Anthropology

 *Nominated by my students for the McMaster Student Union Teaching Award in 2020, which recognizes outstanding professors who have made an impact on their lives and post-secondary education.

-I’ve been a Teaching Assistant (TA) for seven courses at McMaster University including The Black Death, Forensic Anthropology, and Nutritional Anthropology.
+I’ve been a Teaching Assistant (TA) for various courses at McMaster University including The Black Death, Forensic Anthropology, and Nutritional Anthropology.
 As a TA, I helped run labs and tutorials, met with students, and designed/marked assessments and exams.

-Through the MacPherson Institute at McMaster University, I’ve achieved the Teaching & Learning Foundations Certificate of Completion, including the Instructional Skills Workshop (ISW), and the Teaching and Learning Scholars Certificate of Completion.
+Through the MacPherson Institute at McMaster University, I’ve achieved the Teaching & Learning Foundations Certificate of Completion, Instructional Skills Workshop (ISW), and the Teaching and Learning Scholars Certificate of Completion.

 I also worked as an Educational Development Fellow with the MacPherson Institute (2020-2022).
 In this capacity, I supported instructors during the transition to on-line teaching in response to COVID-19 global pandemic, by providing consultations and training, as well as developing just-in-time text and video resources.
-I’ve also reviewed teaching and learning grant applications, helped develop workshops, and performed qualitative data analysis as part of a campus-wide Fall Experience Survey, and am part of a working group addressing Partnered and Interdisciplinary Learning as part of McMaster’s Teaching and Learning Strategy.
+I’ve also reviewed teaching and learning grant applications, helped develop workshops, performed qualitative data analysis as part of a campus-wide Fall Experience Survey, and am part of a working group addressing Partnered and Interdisciplinary Learning as part of McMaster’s Teaching and Learning Strategy.

 Note: Teaching portfolio available upon request.
 Email me at email@example.com